Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/unofficial-servers.md

 ## The Programmers Hangout

 > **Description:** The Programmers Hangout is a general-purpose programming community with an emphasis on hangout, catering to all experience levels.
-With a focus on open source projects, education, learning, career progression and programming help.  <br/>
+With a focus on open-source projects, education, learning, career progression, and programming help.  <br/>
 **Link(s):** [The Programmers Hangout](https://discord.gg/programming) | [The Programmers Hangout Website](https://theprogrammershangout.com/)   <br/>
 **Credit:** The Programmers Hangout team (owned by @335628039302021121)